jonnytracker/Flappy-Bird-RL/README.md

 The challenge in external environment is game performance and FPS...

-NOTE: the RL is ready to train but the gym environment is not perfect yet
+NOTE: The RL is ready to train but the gym environment is not perfect yet

+Program Entry main.py